A Positive Mass Theorem for Static Causal Fermion Systems: General Properties of the Total Mass

 We now want to verify and make precise that the total mass in Definition~\ref{defmassgen} depends only on the geometry near infinity and on the inner volume, but not on the inner geometry.
 To this end, we shall introduce a more general notion of total mass which only involves the geometry outside an arbitrarily chosen compact set (see Definition~\ref{defmass}).
 Then we shall prove that this notion of mass coincides with the total mass of Definition~\ref{defmassgen}.

-We describe the ``inner regions'' of our space-times by relatively compact open subsets~$I \subset M$ and~$\tilde{I} \subset \tilde{M}$.
+We describe the ``inner regions'' of our spacetimes by relatively compact open subsets~$I \subset M$ and~$\tilde{I} \subset \tilde{M}$.
 In order to disregard the geometry of these subsets, we modify the surface layer integral of Definition~\ref{defosinl} to

 where~$\Omega$ and~$\tilde{\Omega}$ are now subsets of~$N \setminus I$ and~$\tilde{N} \setminus \tilde{I}$, respectively.

 \begin{Def} The {\bf{total mass~$\Mass$ on~$\tilde{N} \setminus \tilde{I}$ relative to~$N \setminus I$}} is defined in generalization of~\eqref{Mshort} by \beq \Mass_{\tilde{I}, I} \big(\tilde{\mu}, \mu \big) := \lim_{\Omega \nearrow N \setminus I} \;\lim_{\tilde{\Omega} \nearrow \tilde{N} \setminus \tilde{I}} \bigg( -\s \Big( \tilde{\mu}(\tilde{\Omega}) - \mu(\Omega) \Big) + \gamma^{\tilde{\Omega}, \Omega}_{\tilde{I}, I}(\tilde{\mu}, \mu) \bigg) \:, \eeq where the sets~$\Omega$ and~$\tilde{\Omega}$ form exhaustions of~$N \setminus I$ and~$\tilde{N} \setminus \tilde{I}$ by sets of finite volume, respectively. \end{Def}